beepyDev/BeepyDev/README.md

 # BeepyDev

 Semicolons scare me.
-Average Python dev.
+Average Python dev

 ## What I'm working on

-A programming language for frontend web development
+- A programming language for frontend web development (compiles to JS)
+- Getting into Minecraft modding with Java

 ## Greatest accomplishment